curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Book graphic: simultaneously human, higher-level of consciousness alien, and comforting.
 Recursive eyes on a beautiful motherly woman's face?

 Blog / book.
 Have recursive eye looking / blinking in the background.
+Holographic shimmering recursive eyes (hardcover)

+---

+Levels of personal transparency:

+Every waking moment and digital content recorded by personally-controlled source.

+Every waking moment and digital content recorded by independently-controlled source.

+Every waking moment and digital content recorded by multiple independently-controlled sources combine to form basic proof-of-truth (who, where, when) at all times.

+Every waking moment and digital content recorded by multiple independently-controlled sources combine to form advanced proof-of-truth (who, where, when, what) at all times.

+---

+What can you do?
+Promote digitization and AI proliferation.
+Make sure data is as unsiloed as possible, with multiple independent data sources.
+Non-monopolistic data sources.
+That will set up the breeding grounds for systematic transparency and trustless systems.

 ---